 The device comes in a neat-looking box with bright colors.
 It looks like a jolly good time – a perfect present under a Christmas tree.
 Inside the box we have some documents, a console and a charger (Type-C) – yes, a genuine charger from Nintendo.
 With all the retro consoles and 3DS I honestly forgot the last time I’ve seen a brand charger in the box.
 Seems like a good sign.

 Yes, there are, unfortunately, only three colors available.
 But fear not: I can predict with 100% certainty that in a couple of months there will be more – much more.
 Expect bundles, limited editions – all that jazz that Nintendo loves so much.
 This is the way the company will sell you more than one, two or even three models.
 You’ll always want more.
-And, as an owner of a limited Animal Crossing 3DS XL edition, I am genuinely and unironically hyped for the inevitable Animal Crossing: New Horizon edition.
+And, as the owner of a limited Animal Crossing 3DS XL edition, I am genuinely and unironically hyped for the inevitable Animal Crossing: New Horizon edition.
 It will be the definition of cute, believe me.
-But for now we have what we have: a grey option for boring people who don’t want or simply can’t stand out on the public transport, and bright yellow and turquoise for everyone else.
+But for now we have what we have: a grey option for boring people who don’t want to stand out, and bright yellow and turquoise for everybody else.